esehara/Perid/README.md

 I like Haskell, OCaml, Scala. but It is "Heavy" because of "Static type-checking".
 I know "type inference", but not can not use "light-heartedly".

 Simply.
 "Static Type" annoy many people.
-Then, I decide to make "Dyanamic typing Fucntional Programming Language".
+Then, I decide to make "Dyanamic typing Fucntional Programming Language", and leaning "Funcational Thinking" :D !!